sanchaya/kamat/README.md

 Each book has its own licence, see book homepage.

 ## About us
-# Dr. M. Venkata Swamy
+# Dr. Krishnananda Kamat & Dr. Jyotsna Kamat